BenbowLab/UBRDrift2020/README.md

 Data files:
 DataAll folder contains collection data split by year (2011-2018), hourly collection data, as well as discharge and temperature data.

-Additonally unique COI sequences are in fasta format
+Unique COI sequences are in fasta format

 Contact:  receveur [at] msu.edu